Lieve2/nonidentifiability-and-UQ/README.md

 - Lunar-lander v2

 Each experiment (on each benchmark) is done with five different sampling (uncertainty quantification) models from the pymc3 library, namely HMC, NUTS, Metropolis, ADVI, and SVGD.
-The (main) results of the experiments can be found in the two notebooks in [a link] (https://github.com/Lieve2/nonidentifiability-and-UQ/tree/master/notebooks.md).
+The (main) results of the experiments can be found in the two notebooks in [here](https://github.com/Lieve2/nonidentifiability-and-UQ/blob/master/notebooks/chicken_results.ipynb) (Wet-chicken) and [here](https://github.com/Lieve2/nonidentifiability-and-UQ/blob/master/notebooks/lunar_results.ipynb).

 #### Implementations of Bayesian models.